-The transition from teacher to researcher to gain academic identity is aligned with the feeling of vulnerability [12], resulting from a lack of competency and academic experience [13].
-Academic writing, including dissertations, is developed through collaborative work [14] and co-authorship with a more experienced researcher, a supervisor [6].
-Although supervisors facilitate - not to act as proofreaders - the students' ability to write academically [15], their role ought to 'support the student to be emancipated' by critical thinking, give feedback, grow rhetorical competence, and assess [16] the process of dissertation writing.
-Supervisors, in the Iranian context, receive no training as to how to supervise students' dissertations nor are they obliged to reflect on the process of their supervision.
-This results in a threat that the amount of expertise needed for the assessment and representation of identity fades away [17].
+The transition from the teacher to the researcher to gain academic identity is aligned with the feeling of vulnerability^[12], resulting from a lack of competency and academic experience[13].
+Academic writing, including dissertations, is developed through collaborative work [14] and co-authorship with a more experienced researcher, a supervisor[6].
+Although the supervisors facilitate - not to act as proofreaders - the students' ability to write academically $\frac{[15]}{}$, their role ought to 'support the student to be emancipated' by critical thinking, give feedback, grow rhetorical competence, and assess[16] the process of dissertation writing.
+Supervisors, in the Iranian context, receive no training as to how to supervise students' dissertations nor to oblige them to reflect on the process of their supervision.
+It results in a threat that the amount of expertise needed for the assessment representation of identity fades away [17].

-Willingness to write is built on trust, emotional support, and a formal relationship with the supervisor[18]

-[5].
-While[19][20] reported better supervisory relationships through informal events and outside the classroom environment, the contrary point has been signified in what Leask[21] reported as an extracurricular or informal curricula activity to foster the supervisory relationship.
-The supervisory relationship, in the Iranian educational context, shapes out of the classroom environment where students mainly interact with their supervisors through social media and email, reducing the number of regular meetings and the considerable communication required to improve the supervisory quality[22].
+Willingness to write is built on trust, emotional support, and a formal relationship with the While[19][20] supervisor[18][5] reported supervisory relationships through informal events and outside the classroom environment, the contrary point has been signified in what Leask[21] reported as an extracurricular or informal curricula activity to foster the supervisory relationship.
+The supervisory relationship, in the Iranian educational context, shapes out of the classroom environment where students mainly interact with their supervisors through social media and email, reducing the number of regular meetings and considerable communication required to improve the supervisory quality [22].

-Supervisors are not required only to meet the doctoral students' academic and educational needs but also to support the supervisees emotionally to increase the chance of survival [23].
+Supervisors are not required only to meet the doctoral students' academic and educational needs but also to support the supervisees emotionally to increase the chance of survival^[23].
 Kerdeman (2015) considers emotions pivotal for nurturing students' understanding and developing identity [24].
 Catatonic supervisors who 'leave students with emotions akin to orphans' are considered unemotional and hinder the students' progress[8].
 Given these considerations and the significance of the supervisory relationship in the reconstruction of students' identity[3], this research investigates how a full-fledged supervisory relationship would reconstruct a new researcher and academic identity in the case by seeking the following research questions: